 We reached a very important watershed in 1999 with the publication of Women Writers Online, which made the WWP collection available electronically after over a decade of work.
 From this point forward, WWO has been offered by subscription to universities, libraries, and individuals, reaching over 220 institutions.
 Subscription fees remain the most important form of support the WWP’s ongoing work, but we also provide discounted and free subscriptions as necessary to ensure broad access.

 In the decade following the release of WWO, the project began several new initiatives.
 We published our documentation and also a Guide to Scholarly Text Encoding.
-We also began offering workshops and seminars in text encoding, and launched an annual conference, Women in the Archives.
+We also established our curriculum of workshops and seminars in text encoding, and held a series of conferences on Women in the Archives.
 The project's most recent initiatives include a symposium on Knowledge Organization and Data Modeling and an NEH Collaborative Research Grant studying readership and reception history, titled "Cultures of Reception."